saurabh-herwadkar/system-design-999/README.md

 1. Fit for purpose usage of database technologies as per us case
 2. Mainly **Breaking** of the previous notion that there is only one database solution pre workflow
 3. Cloud technologies and managed services make provisioning of these databases very easy

+# Polyglot programming

+**S**imilar to the concept of Polyglot persistence above different use cases may demand for different programming languages Engineers should be open to using different programming languages in different components in different Micro services

+For example

+1. A Payment service may work best in Java Spring boot Spring MVC Container configuration + Oracle relation database (ACID)
+2. An OTP generation service may fit good in Python 3, Lambda Serverless  + Mongo DB (BASE)

+**A** few key features are

+1. Use seperate programming language for a different use case (Possibly micro service)
+2. Seperate programming languages would mean the associated underlying run times and a compatible DevOps pipeline